How to Properly Care for a Wakesurf Board

 There are a few things to note about to taking care of your wakesurf board... make sure you have a board bag, know how to fix minor dings, and keep it out of the heat (unless you’re using it!).

 Invest in a good bag for your wakesurf board.
-The bag will keep the board from being damaged if it moves around in your car while you're driving.
+The bag will keep the board from being damaged if it moves around in your car while driving.
 Make sure your bag is the right size for your board and consider whether you want handles or a padded shoulder strap.
-Check out our Doomswell bags here.
-They are crafted from upcycled vinyl with features like heat-, water-, and mildew-resistant tarpaulin and padding to protect your board.
+Our Doomswell board bags are crafted with features like heat-, water-, and mildew-resistant tarpaulin and padding to protect your board.

 A ding is bound to happen at some point!
 All boards can ding if hit hard enough.
 Depending on the damage, you can either repair it on the boat and continue to wakesurf or you may have to call it quits for the day and repair it at home.

 Be sure to inspect the board if you drop it and assess the damage before wakesurfing.
 Nobody wants a soggy board!